freeCodeCamp/guide/pages/docs/certificates-guide/understanding-case-sensitivity-in-variables/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Understanding Case Sensitivity in Variables"
+title: "Understanding Case Sensitivity in Variables"
+parent: "certificates-guide"
 ---

 In JavaScript all variables and function names are case sensitive.
 This means that capitalization matters.